GL-MPP/EVA-7/S12 Assignment/README Part-A.md

 ## Result

 The model was trained for 50 epochs -

-Highest train accuracy achievd is 64%.
+Highest train accuracy achieved is 64%.

 Highest test accuracy achieved is 57%.

 Few sample transformed(corrected) images by the Encoder(Spatial transformation block) is as below -